- Charism Themes

 This opportunity began in the summer of 2015 to enable students from the Congregation of St. Joseph’s three schools to come together to deepen their understanding of the Sisters’ charism and the founding history.
 The leadership conference is held each summer in the city of a host school.
-The opportunity is open to eight rising juniors and seniors.
+The opportunity is open to eight rising juniors and seniors selected by the administration.

 Class of 2023